Midface Cheek Lift

 As we age our upper cheeks can lose volume and begin to sag.
 This results in the upper cheeks appearing flat, nasolabial folds appearing more deep and lower eyelids appearing more hollow.
-These changes can be addressed with a midface lift, also known as a cheek lift, which can restore position and prominence of your cheekbones.
+These changes can be addressed with a midface cheek lift (also known as a midface lift or cheek lift), which can restore position and prominence of your cheekbones.

 Am I A Good Candidate For Midface Lift?

 The best candidates for a midface list are those;

 - Are generally healthy and do not have a medical condition that could impede healing

 - Have realistic expectations of the results and willing to follow all pre-op and post-op instructions

 What Does A Midface Not Do?

 A midface lift does not address the lower eyelids, fine wrinkles in the midface or Crow’s feet.
 To address these issues Mr Karri may recommend lower blepharoplasty and/or skin resurfacing procedure in combination with the midface lift.

 A midface / cheek lift can be performed using several techniques with various incisions.
 These techniques can be broadly divided into four groups;

 1. Approach to the midface through an incision in the lower eyelid, similar to the incision for lower blepharoplasty.